Tree automata and pigeonhole classes of matroids: II: Pigeonhole classes

 \begin{definition} Let $\Delta$ be a succinct representation of \mcal{M}, a class of matroids.
 We say that $\Delta$ is \emph{minor-compatible} if there is a polynomial-time algorithm which will accept any tuple $(\Delta(M),X,Y)$ when $M\in\mcal{M}$ and $X$ and $Y$ are disjoint subsets of $E(M)$, and return a string of the form $\Delta(M/X\ba Y)$. \end{definition}

-The proof of \Cref{lounge-II} proceeds by constructing a tree automaton which tests whether a \cmso\ sentence is satisfied by the input matroid.
-In order to construct parse trees for the automaton to process, we need to be able to efficiently compute the equivalence classes of $\sim_{U}$.
+In order to construct parse trees for automata to process, we need to be able to efficiently compute the equivalence classes of $\sim_{U}$.
 In fact, we are happy to compute an equivalence relation that refines $\sim_{U}$, as long as it does not have too many classes.